Costaki33/COE-379L-Projects/project4/README.md

 ## Models

-We will be creating two machine learning models—-a convolutional neural network (CNN) and a convolutional neural network with LeNet-5 architecture-—to test our data on them.
+We will be creating two machine learning models—a convolutional neural network (CNN) and a convolutional neural network with LeNet-5 architecture—to test our data on them.
 We chose a standard convolutional neural network to show the simplest form of neural network architecture and its limitations, and chose a more refined LeNet-5 model to improve our result accuracy as it is an extremely strong model in image recognition.

 ### Standard Convolutional Neural Network